 History of Christ Church

-Christ Church is a pioneering Anglican church in North Adelaide Celebrating 170 Years of Worship.
+Christ Church is a pioneering Anglican church in North Adelaide.
 Opened and consecrated in 1849, Christ Church solely uses the liturgy from the Book of Common Prayer.
 The church is a stunning example of Romanesque architecture.
 Until St Peter’s Cathedral was opened in 1877, Christ Church was used as the pro-cathedral.

 By the early 1840s, residents of North Adelaide were anxious to have a church built in their district.
 Fundraising began and by the time of the arrival of Augustus Short, first Bishop of Adelaide, from England in December 1847, £1100 had been raised.
 Bishop Short added £100 to this amount.
 The Foundation Stone was laid in 1848 by the Bishop.